joni23008/phpapps/Our-Project-Work-2_team-13/README.md

 - Decided everyone does one page and for me it was the page "About Us"
 - Started working on the page, made my own CSS-file to modify the page how I wanted it to look like
 - Made aboutus.html
+- Started working on feedback form that sends an email